BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-3/README.md

 ![System Context Diagram](System_Context_Diagram.drawio.png)

-- External Client: Represents users or systems accessing the application.
+- **External Client**: Represents users or systems accessing the application.
-- API Gateway: The entry point for all requests, implemented in index.js.
+- **API Gateway**: The entry point for all requests, implemented in index.js.
-- Application: Hosted on a single EC2 instance, handling business logic and interacting with MongoDB.
+- **Application**: Hosted on a single EC2 instance, handling business logic and interacting with MongoDB.
-- MongoDB Atlas: A cloud-hosted database storing collections like Bill, Service, Tenant, and Notification.
+- **MongoDB Atlas**: A cloud-hosted database storing collections like Bill, Service, Tenant, and Notification.

 ### 2. Container Diagram